Customize With Stylistic Accents

 Each species completes the look a different way

-Our standard bindings wrap the edges of each Goodall Guitar around the peghead, the body, and are matched with the inlaid end graft.
+Our standard bindings wrap the edges of each Goodall Guitar around the peghead, the body, and are matched with the backstrip and end graft (Unless a shell backstrip inlay is selected).
 The standard included fretboard bindings are ebony, with maple on the Traditional series, Purpleheart on the Royal Hawaiian series, and Hawaiian Koa with the Pacific series styles.
 You can choose from the following options to modify the look of your instrument.
 Whether you prefer a strong contrast difference to your body tonewoods, or you prefer them to blend in, you can make it your own.

 Choose Your Inlay

 Designs & patterns made with various types of shell

 Our standard inlays include mother of pearl logo wings, the logo G is matched to the abalone shell rosette inlay, with slotted mother of pearl diamonds as fretboard position markers.
 Choose from the following options for a different accent.
 All of the shell types are naturally reflective from certain angles.
 These options are arranged by their popularity.

 MOP is our standard inlay shell due to it's high contrast against ebony